 Did I miss anything?
 Guitar solo?
 Is there a guitar solo on this track?
 Really?
 Let me listen again . . . oh, that guitar solo!

 Dave Davies’ marvelously manic attack is simply one of the greatest moments in rock.
-You can easily put his solo in context by comparing his work to anything George Harrison was doing at the time.
+You can easily put his solo in its proper context context by comparing his work to anything George Harrison was doing at the time.
 George tried his best to hit the notes, like a good schoolboy, and sometimes he did, sometimes he didn’t and sometimes Paul had to step in and do it for him.
 Dave Davies didn’t care so much what notes he hit as much as he wanted to ride the kinetic energy of rock ‘n’ roll and allow instinct to guide his fingers over the fretboard.
 The cascade of bends and fills that dance both on and off the beat is a mind-boggling combination of blues riffs and sweet defiance of convention, but most importantly, he captures the sexual and rebellious feel of this archetypal expression of rock ‘n’ roll.
 Solos like these are why they call the best of them “killer.”

 “Tired of Waiting for You”: After “You Really Got Me” and “All Day and All of the Night” I suppose The Kinks felt they had to do something more subdued to show off their range, but a song title that begins with the word “tired” wasn’t a particularly wise choice.
 The best part of this song is Mick Avory’s drum work, a dazzling display of nimble work on the toms, snare and cymbals.
 Ray’s vocal is also a high point, covering an impressive range and executed with superb phrasing.
 I like the song, but it doesn’t knock my socks off.